Helldivers 2: Gameplay

-Helldivers 2 is a shooter game played primarily from a third-person perspective.
-Players complete operations consisting of 1-3 procedurally generated levels (missions), conducting tasks within the missions (objectives), while fending off hordes of enemies.
-Players choose the difficulty level of their operations, ranging from level 1 ("Trivial") to level 10 ("Super Helldive").

 Players enter missions by dropping onto planets from their Super Destroyer starship in a transportation device called a "Hellpod".
 A core gameplay feature carried over from the first game is the use of Stratagems, powerful equipment which must be called in from their Super Destroyer by executing a sequence of directional button or arrow key inputs.
 Players may select up to four stratagems in advance to bring into the mission, as well as a "Booster" which affects the whole team.

-Helldivers 2 features cooperative multiplayer with up to four players, but does not include a dedicated single-player campaign.
-It also provides optional cross-play.
-Friendly fire is always on.
+Friendly fire is always on during missions.
 In the initial days of release, gameplay involved staff at the studio observing players and influencing gameplay in real time.
-The game features live service content updates.

-Players can obtain in-game currency which may be discovered during missions or awarded by completing operations, missions, and objectives.
-As players gain experience and progress in levels, they unlock different weapons and Stratagems to use during missions.
-Players can also collect samples during missions, which are used to upgrade the player's Super Destroyer, providing advantages during gameplay.
-By completing operations, players also contribute to the collective progress of "Major Orders", which are mass-collaborative missions that directly affect the outcome of the Galactic War in-game.
+Players can obtain in-game currency which may be discovered in the environment during missions, or awarded by completing operations, missions, and objectives.
+As players gain experience and progress in levels, they unlock different weapons and Stratagems.
+Players gain experience points toward their overall level.
+Upon initial release, the highest level a player could reach was 50; this was subsequently increased to 150 in April 2024, and to 300 in August 2026.

+Players can collect samples during missions, which are used to upgrade the player's Super Destroyer, providing advantages during gameplay.
+By completing operations, players contribute to the collective progress of "Major Orders", which are mass-collaborative missions that directly affect the outcome of the Galactic War in-game.
+Players can also complete daily challenges known as "Personal Orders" for lesser rewards.
+Introduced in June 2026, the "Control Center" within the Super Destroyer allows players to access information about ongoing and past Major Orders, campaigns and rewards.
-Warbonds

 Helldivers 2 has a battle pass system called "Warbonds" that never expire.
-Warbonds can be purchased with in-game currency known as "Super Credits", which players can obtain in-game, purchase via microtransactions, or unlock as part of the Warbonds themselves.
-By August 26, 2025, coinciding with the game's release on the Xbox system, Arrowhead introduced a "Warbond Token" currency that allows users to purchase one kind of Warbond to their liking, and is only available as a bundle to the game's deluxe edition, the "Super Citizen Edition".
+Warbonds can be purchased with in-game currency known as "Super Credits", which players can obtain in-game during some missions, purchase via microtransactions, or unlock as part of the Warbonds themselves.
+On 26 August 2025, coinciding with the game's release on the Xbox platform, Arrowhead added the "Warbond Token" to the Super Citizen Edition deluxe edition of the game.
+This Token allowed for the free purchase of any one Warbond, replacing the original benefit of the Super Citizen Edition, which was free access to the first non-base game Warbond.
+It was later confirmed that Warbond Tokens could not be used to get the "Legendary Warbonds" containing crossover content, which cost more Super Credits than regular Warbonds.

-As of 2 October 2025, the following Warbonds have been released: